allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ---
 layout: post
-title: Managing configuration of Spring Boot Services on GCP
+title: How to manage Spring Boot services configuration on GCP
 author: karol.kuc
 tags: [tech, java, cloud, gcp, spring-boot]
 ---

 Configuration management is one of the key challenges you have to face when you decide to build an application as a distributed platform based on microservices deployed to Cloud.
-There are multiple ways of addressing different aspects of this problem, using several tools such as [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/) or [Hashicorp Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/), this article will focus on the tools that Google Cloud Platform offers out of the box.
+There are multiple ways of addressing different aspects of this problem, using several tools such as [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/) or [Hashicorp Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/), however, this article will focus on the tools that Google Cloud Platform offers out of the box.
 The approaches mentioned should be seen as complementary rather than mutually exclusive.

 ## What is GCP Runtime Configurator?
 The [Runtime Configurator](https://cloud.google.com/deployment-manager/runtime-configurator/) available for services deployed to Google Cloud Platform is a handy tool designed to solve multiple problems related to application state management as well as application configuration management.
 In this article I will dig into the latter.
-Features of the Runtime Configurator include:
+The Runtime Configurator features include:
 * configuring services dynamically,
 * communicating changes in application state between services,
 * notifying about changes to application data ([Watching variable state changes](https://cloud.google.com/deployment-manager/runtime-configurator/watching-a-variable)